 Our gut like our other body parts are “experience” trapping mechanisms, which we can recall for future use.
 Acquisition of these experiential intuitions are significantly error prone and relying on them blindly may not be the best idea.
 The unconscious heuristics are not stored in the gut as some claim.
 They are stored in our hunches or somatic markers which is a completely different unconscious catalog than gut markers.
 We carry out advanced training in Unconscious Deception Detection, Hyperforecasting and Mental Model Innovation.
 Our hands-on training has proven empirically over and over again that gut markers do not have the function some academics tell us.

 When should you trust your Gut Instincts or Gut Feelings?
 Only in high-risk situations or high fortitude situations.
 For the rest of the cases, one should use their trained hunches which have a more wider range of pattern recognition and responses.
 Gut Feelings are obsolete instinctive versions that should be cautiously included in any decision making.
 Do note that hunches are not the same as gut feelings.
+Our gut has neurons which inform the brain, but, our heart also has neurons which inform the brain.
+Finally, our brain has the most sophisticated neuronal system which controls our sensorimotor responses, which activate interoceptive visceral body feelings.

 It is important to point out that we have three broad categories of methods to capture information about ourselves and our surroundings.
 These three types are Exteroception, Interoception, and Proprioception.
 The last two are internal sensations while exteroception is external.
 In dynamic situations i.e., constantly evolving situations, we use all these input methods online.
 In less rapidly changing situations, we have the comfort to predict inputs and responses offline.